GoogleChrome/web.dev/src/site/content/en/blog/storage-foundation/index.md

 Working with files happens via the following functions:

-{% Aside %} Storage Foundation API used to be called NativeIO.
+{% Aside %} The Storage Foundation API used to be called NativeIO.
 Some references to this name still remain and will be removed eventually. {% endAside %}

-- `NativeIOFile.close()`: Closes a file.
-Returns `undefined`.
+- `NativeIOFile.close()`: Closes a file, and returns a promise that resolves when the operation completes.
 - `NativeIOFile.flush()`: Synchronizes (that is, flushes) a file's in-core state with the storage device.
 Returns `undefined`.